 After comparing TSB against the two baselines, we evaluate the robustness of the method to sub-optimal bias initializations.
 The different initial distributions are visualized in Figure 5.7, showing the center and two times the standard deviation.
 The well-informed initialization is the one we used in the previous experiment.
-In the shifted initialization, the center is misplaced to the edge of the shelf, and in the large variance initialization, the standard deviation is twice as large as in the well-informed case.
+In the shifted initialization, the center is misplaced to the edge of the shelf, and in the large variance initialization, the standard deviation is double the well-informed standard deviation.

-We evaluate the learning performance with sub-optimal initializations using 5 trials each.
+We evaluated the learning of the sub-optimal initializations using 5 trials.
 Figure 5.8 reports the learning curves and confidence intervals with a focus on the first 300 thousand training steps on the right.
 In the beginning, the well-informed initialization results in a higher performance, and it seems to take longer for the sub-optimally initialized policies to improve.
 Nevertheless, the initial performance gap diminishes as training progresses, ultimately resulting in comparable final performances.